We operate FFRDCs—federally funded research and development centers—which are unique organizations that assist the United States government with:

 We also have an independent research program that explores new and expanded uses of technologies to solve our sponsors' problems.

-MITRE's Sole Focus Is To Operate FFRDCs
+MITRE's Sole Focus Is to Operate FFRDCs

-Congress chartered MITRE to work in the public interest.
+MITRE is chartered to work in the public interest.
 We have no commercial interests.
 We have no owners or shareholders, and we can't compete for anything except the right to operate FFRDCs.
 This lack of commercial conflicts of interest forms the basis for our objectivity.
 We also have the ability to acquire sensitive and proprietary information from the government and industry to inform our work.
 These organizations are able and willing to share data because they know we won't use it for a competitive advantage.

 Because we operate multiple FFRDCs, we foster a culture of knowledge sharing across the corporation.
 Our inclusive and diverse workforce takes advantage of this collaborative environment to approach the toughest challenges with creativity and technical rigor.
 This allows us to apply what we learn from addressing one sponsor's issues to similar ones faced by other federal agencies.
 The result?
 When sponsors engage with us, they have access to all the minds of MITRE.